 Q: How can I get a copy of my medical records released to a third party?
 A: The appropriate form is available below.
 You will need to sign this form before we can release your medical records.

 Q: Will I be charged for a copy of my medical records?
 A: Meriter contracts with a third party company.
 The charges are listed in the Authorization/Consent for Release of Medical Information form that's below.
 Q: If I wish to share my protected health information at Meriter with another party, will I need to fill out a form?
-A: Yes, the form that's below should be used if you wish to share records.
+A: Yes, the form that's below should be used if you wish to share records and/or receive detailed voice messages related to your health information.
 The form should also be used if you wish to share records with someone for whom you have legal authority (parent of minor, etc.).

 Q. Are there two ways you can transfer your medical information to Meriter?
 A. Yes, if you are transferring your care to a Meriter clinic, please contact your current primary care physician to fill out an authorization form.
 After you fill out the form, please send it back to your current clinic and someone at that clinic will forward the form on to your new primary care physician at a Meriter clinic.
 OR If you are transferring your care to a Meriter clinic, you can fill out the Authorization/Consent for Release of Medical Information from Meriter Hospital and Clinics form that’s above to request medical records from your current primary care physician.
 For question number two on the form, please provide information about your current primary care physician and clinic.
 For question number three on the form, please provide information about your new primary care physician at a Meriter clinic.
 Q: How long does it take to process my request?
 A: Approximately 7-10 business days.